august-anumba/First-Person-Camera-Controller-Tutorial/Tutorial.md

 ![image](https://github.com/august-anumba/First-Person-Camera-Controller-Tutorial/assets/146851823/0f380093-f929-4f30-9684-0f051665505c)
 -------------------------------

 With our first empty GameObject we rename it to `CameraHolder` and rename the `Main Camera` to `PlayerCam` and drag it into `CameraHolder`.
-This makes the `CameraHolder` GameObject the parent and the `PlayerCam` should be sitting under it as a child with a visable drop down arrow
+This makes the `CameraHolder` GameObject the parent and the `PlayerCam` should be sitting under it as a child as seen below:

 ![image](https://github.com/august-anumba/First-Person-Camera-Controller-Tutorial/assets/146851823/dfab7d75-c9b9-4aa8-a364-22acca7a5bc0)
 -------------------------------